 How To Mix Kick and Bass

-Be very careful when taking advice online because mixing a live recorded kick or bass is different from mixing programmed sounds.
+Please exercise caution when taking advice online, as mixing a live recorded kick or bass is different from mixing programmed sounds.

-I want this to be your last tutorial about mixing low end.
+My aim is for this to be the definitive tutorial you need on mixing low end.

 How to Mix Kick and Bass